Xtrendence/Cryptofolio/README.md

 **Initial Password**: admin

 First, download the latest release from the [Releases](https://github.com/Xtrendence/Cryptofolio/releases) section.
 For the API and website, to ensure you don't get any unfinished code and that everything is compatible, download the "Source code (zip)" file from the Releases section rather than just downloading the source code containing the most recent commits.
 You'll then have to set up a server on your network using a guide such as [this](https://www.ionos.co.uk/digitalguide/server/tools/xampp-tutorial-create-your-own-local-test-server/) one.
-Ideally though, you wouldn't want to host the API on the same device you use the website unless you keep the device on 24/7.
-A Raspberry Pi would be perfect in this situation.

 *If you'd rather host it online, you can use a service such as [this](https://www.000webhost.com/free-php-hosting) one in order to get free PHP hosting.
 Your holdings and such are stored in plaintext, so keep in mind that the hosting provider would be able to see your data.
 This option is a lot easier though, you'd essentially just have to upload the "api" and "website" folders with whatever storage interface the hosting service provides, and you'd be done.*